binaryslav/linux-cheat-notes/linux-notes.md

 *

-df -h - отображает информацию о смонтированных разделах с отображением общего, доступного и используемого пространства
+df -h - displays the information about mounted partitions and their total space amount (+ used and free space)

 *

 du - estimate file space usage

-du -sh dir1 - подсчитывает и выводит размер, занимаемый директорией 'dir1'
+du -sh dir1 - calculate and displays the amount of space is used by dir1

 *